 WHAT IS GAMING INSURRECTION?

-We are a small video game publication based in Columbia, S.C., and North Carolina.
-While we focus on retro games, our love is really for digital entertainment, whether it be manga, anime or gaming.
+We are a small video game publication based in Columbia, S.C.
+While we focus on retro games, our love is really for digital entertainment, whether it be manga, anime, comics or gaming.

 The Gaming Insurrection crew past and present gets together or goes solo to have fun in various ways on camera.
 Watch all of the episodes of the Gaming Insurrection Show here.

 Brandon Beatty is editor-at-large for GI.
-Brandon writes reviews when the mood strikes him, produces the quarterly Otaku Corner column for The Strip and enjoys planning anime convention road trips with his lovely future wife.
+Brandon writes reviews when the mood strikes him, produces the Otaku Corner column for The Strip and spends a significant amount of time watching new and old anime alike with his wife.
 Brandon resides in Columbia, S.C., and is a security specialist for the state of South Carolina.